GFDRR/rdl-jkan/_datasets/lss-mdg-fl-tcy.md

   - Loss
 abstract: >-
-  Direct loss simulated on exposed building asset measured as Average Annual Losses (AAL) and six Return Period scenarios.
+  Direct loss simulated on exposed building asset measured as Average Annual Losses (AAL) and six Return Period scenarios for pluvial flood triggered by tropical cyclones.
 notes: >-
   This data set was produced with financial support from the European Union in the framework of the ACP-EU Natural Disaster Risk Reduction Program, managed